We develop and promote new business models that better integrate societal interests in corporate purpose, governance, and decision-making.

 We recognize the key role that corporations play in society but we also see the struggles of the corporate sector to act sustainably and ethically and to respond to the fundamental challenges we face as a society, including climate change and inequality.

-By working with businesses and leading scholars and NGOs, we strive to revision the corporation and its relationship with society.
+By working with businesses, leading scholars and NGOs, we strive to revision the corporation and its relationship with society.
 In addition, in the area of human rights we aim to bridge existing global governance gaps and strengthen the enforcement of laws and individuals’ ability to assert their rights.

-The principle of maximising shareholder value, which dominates policy-making and corporate governance since the 1990s, not only forces companies to create negative externalities but has detrimental impacts on innovation, sustainability and even financial performance over the long run..
+The principle of maximising shareholder value, which has dominated policy-making and corporate governance since the 1970s, not only forces companies to create negative externalities but has detrimental impacts on innovation, sustainability and even financial performance over the long run..

 The Purpose of the Corporation Project provides a strategic, open-source platform for leading business and civil society experts and academics interested in promoting the long-term health and sustainability of publicly listed companies policy-making and business management.
 The goal of the project is to develop and promote new options for corporate governance models and regulation.